 Applies to: Azure Information Protection, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2

-Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.
+Use the information in this section to learn about the Azure Information Protection unified labeling scanner, and then how to successfully install, configure, run and if necessary, troubleshoot it.

 UNC paths for network shares that use the Server Message Block (SMB) protocol.